ScottColson/CCLLC.CDS.FieldEncryption/docs/README.md

 # CCLLC.CDS.FieldEncryption

 Provides a set if services that can be used within a CDS Plugin to implement field level encryption and decryption of CDS entity data.
-See the [sample plugin code](CCLLC.CDS.FieldEncryption.Sample/FieldEncryptionPlugin.cs ) to see an example plugin implementation.
+See the [sample plugin code](https://github.com/ScottColson/CCLLC.CDS.FieldEncryption/blob/master/CCLLC.CDS.FieldEncryption.Sample/FieldEncryptionPlugin.cs) for an example plugin implementation.

 ##### Features